seattleflu/genomic-incidence-tracker/README.md

 ### Mobile
-We should develop with both mobile & desktop views in mind.
+We should develop with both mobile & desktop views in mind, but de-emphasize interactions.
-The different target capabilities are to be discussed, but it should at least look nice on mobile.
+For the April 2019 prototype mobile will not be considered.

 ### Linting